Fruitalicious/rsbox/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-RSBox is an Open-Source RSPS inspired by RSMod.
-There are many differences and improvements as well as an entirely reworked engine.
-Below are some of the  primary core offers.
+RSBox is an Open-Source Runescape Private Server running the latest OSRS revision.
+It aims to provide a very simple and documented way to build your own custom content in OSRS using our documented API.

 Here's What RSBox Offers:
 * Streamlined plugin system with Bukkit style API design.
 The API layer stits on top of the engine so no matter what OSRS revision you use, plugins should not break.